directus/directus/docs/extensions/introduction.md

 [Layouts](/extensions/layouts) give you control over how data inside a collection gets presented.
 Out of the box, Directus provides data layouts using table, cards, calendar and map.
 However, with layout extensions, you can implement a custom layout to present your data.
-For example, a layout that renders your data in a 4 dimensional hypersphere.
+For example, a layout that renders your data in a 4 dimensional sphere.
 Created with Vue.js.

 ![Layouts](https://marketing.directus.app/assets/b49628ec-3281-48ff-ac56-8f8c5cc1e450.png)

 ### 3. Displays

-[Displays](/extensions/displays) enable you to customzie the way data gets displayed in layouts.
-For instance, if you have a field with values ranging from 0 to 10 you could create a interface that shows a progress bar relative to that value.
+[Displays](/extensions/displays) enable you to customize the way data gets displayed in layouts.
+For instance, if you have a field with values ranging from 0 to 10 you could create an interface that shows a progress bar relative to that value.
 Created with Vue.js.

 ![Displays](https://marketing.directus.app/assets/d005fd0d-9357-4f4e-8394-4cbee9e7ed90.png)